-Moncler is committed to offering equal pay for equal skills, expertise, and professional experience, thus guaranteeing the principle of equal opportunities in both theory and practice without bias.
-For senior executives, executives, managers, professionals, and white-collars, the differences in men's and women's salary levels range between 1 and 9%.
-See also page 118.
+Moncler is committed to offering equal pay for equal skills, expertise and professional experience, thus guaranteeing the principle of equal opportunities in both theory and practice without bias.
+For executives, senior executives, managers and workers, salary levels for men and women are substantially aligned; for professionals and white-collars a difference of between 7% and 9% has been fourd.
+See also page 173.